Code-Institute-Submissions/MS-Project-1-v-3/README.md

 * [Font Awesome](https://fontawesome.com/) was used to obtain the social media icons used in the footer.

-* [Fancybox](https://fancyapps.com/docs/ui/fancybox/) was used to format the photo gallery.
+* [Fancybox](https://fancyapps.com/docs/ui/fancybox/) was used to create the photo gallery.

 * [Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used for testing responsiveness of the website.